Helping millions of people navigate the world of technology.

 Operating your laptop at high temperatures while plugged in at 100% battery charge isn’t recommended as well.

-Temperatures don’t just mean the ambient temperature, but the temperature of the battery which might also be affected if your laptop is kept somewhere where heat is being trapped — such as a pillow or at a not very well ventilated spot.
+Temperatures don’t mean the ambient temperature but the battery’s temperature, which might also be affected if your laptop is kept somewhere where heat is trapped—such as a pillow or in a poorly ventilated spot.

-Every company has their own recommendation as to whether or not to fiddle with the battery pack or keep the device plugged in when the battery holds a complete charge.
+Every company has its recommendation on whether or not to fiddle with the battery pack or leave the device plugged in when the battery holds a complete charge.

-While HP states that laptop shouldn’t be subjected to continuous charging for more than two weeks at a time, Dell has no issues if you leave the laptop plugged in at all times and Acer wants you to remove the battery at all times when plugged in.
+• HP states that a laptop shouldn’t be subjected to continuous charging for more than two weeks at a time.

-According to Apple, “Leaving your portable plugged in all the time isn’t recommended and an ideal user would be a commuter who uses her notebook on the train, then plugs it in at the office to charge.
+• According to Apple, “Leaving your portable plugged in all the time isn’t recommended, and an ideal user would be a commuter who uses her notebook on the train and then plugs it in at the office to charge.
 This keeps the battery juices flowing.”

 Source: Battery University

-There is no straightforward answer to the question that whether or not you should keep your laptop plugged in at all times and much depends on the situation.
+There is no straightforward answer to whether or not you should keep your laptop plugged in at all times; it depends on the situation.

-If you’re working at cool temperatures, then keeping your system plugged in while the battery is at 100% charge won’t be a problem but if the temperatures are elevated and the battery is fully charged then it can potentially damage the battery.
+Keeping your system plugged in while the battery is at 100% charge won’t be a problem if you’re working at cool temperatures.
+However, if the temperatures are elevated and the battery is fully charged, it can potentially damage the battery.

-If you decide to remove the battery, don’t store it in a discharged state.
-Charge the battery to at least 50% but not more than 75% in order to avoid it falling into deep discharge state — which at times can also be irreversible.
+If you remove the battery, don’t store it in a discharged state.
+Please charge the battery to at least 50% but not more than 75% to avoid falling into a deep discharge state, which can sometimes be irreversible.

-Your battery isn’t going to last forever in any case and eventual deterioration of its charge holding capacity is inevitable.
-You can just prolong its discharge cycle and decrease the speed at which it loses its ability to hold a charge.
+Your battery will not last forever, and eventual deterioration of its charge-holding capacity is inevitable.
+You can prolong its discharge cycle and decrease the speed at which it loses its ability to hold a charge.

 Was this helpful?